krishnath-24/yelpCamp/README.md

 # version 8 is complete
 The app now has user associations with campgrounds as well as comments

+# version 9
 * added user authorization
 * user can't edit the campgrounds that he/she did not created

+# started with version 10
+* refactored the middleware